 Also, very important for the people are the dog statues, the jewellery, and the decorative items embellished with the illustration of a pig.
 It is the zodiac sign of 2019 and everyone is expecting a present from it.

 The red imprints with golden symbols are very auspicious, pots with dwarf orange trees and the traditional Chinese knots made of red silk are placed at the windows to attract the goodwill of gods.

-Greetings and Blessings for the New Chinese Year
+Greetings and Blessings

 Hanging on the walls and doors strips of red paper (Chun Lian), on which are written all kind of wishes, for example: “May you enjoy perpetual health” or “The star of Happiness, the Star of Health and the Star of Longevity may shine upon you”.

 The traditional greeting is „Guo Nian Hao”, which means “Happy New Year”.

 Another traditional Chinese greeting, which brings prosperity and luck for the new year is: 恭喜发财 (gōng xǐ fā cái): “Have a Prosperous New Year!”

 万事如意 wàn shì rú yì – Good fortune according to your wishes